luwbe1/luwbe1/README.md

 ### Hi there 👋

-💻 I'm a web developer with 3 years of experience, mainly working with TypeScript, JavaScript and Vue.js.<br>
-🚀 Passionate about building clean, user-focused applications and writing maintainable code. <br>
-📚 Always learning and growing — currently diving deeper into frontend architecture and scalable systems. <br>
+💻 Frontend-focused Web & Mobile Developer with 5 years of experience. <br>
+🚀 I’ve built web applications using React and Vue.js, and mobile apps with Flutter. <br>
+📚 While frontend is my primary focus, I also have experience working with backend APIs and server-side logic, allowing me to understand and contribute to the full product lifecycle.
+I care about clean architecture, maintainable code, and scalable frontend systems. <br>
 💼 [View my resume](https://yubin-kim-portfolio.notion.site/1f753dea1898807bbeabeb918ab11201)

 <h1>📚 STACKS</h1></div>